1910598john/reservation_system/README.md

 you will be needing a little mysql configuration.
 To do that..

 - Go to table named 'user' and insert an admin values to get access in the settings function.
-- Finally, to 'log' table, insert false value to complete the configuration.
+- Finally to 'log' table, insert false value to complete the configuration.